 1. Open up the "App Store".
 Click on "Updates."
 It will be on the App Store toolbar.

-Okay, so you tried everything up there and still no cigar?
-Hmm… Well, it’s possible the issue is more localized than you think.
-Maybe it has little to do with updates and more to do with your Mac’s settings.
+Okay, so you tried everything up there, and still no cigar?
+Hmm… Well, the issue may be more localized than you think.
+Maybe it has little to do with updates and more to do with your Mac's settings.
 Tweak them a bit and see what happens.